Recherches-Neuro-Hippocampe/llmReflect/docs/llmreflect/Chains/DatabaseChain.md

                 'error': dict, error_logs: 'cmd', what sql cmd caused error, 'error', what is the error

-`DatabaseGradingChain(agent: llmreflect.Agents.EvaluationAgent.DatabaseGradingAgent, retriever: llmreflect.Retriever.DatabaseRetriever.DatabaseEvaluationRetriever)`
+`DatabaseGradingChain(agent: llmreflect.Agents.EvaluationAgent.DatabaseGradingAgent, retriever: llmreflect.Retriever.DatabaseRetriever.DatabaseEvaluationRetriever, **kwargs)`
-:   Abstract class for Chain class.
-    A chain class should be the atomic unit for completing a job.
-    A chain contains at least two components:
-    1. an agent 2. a retriever
-    A chain object must have the function to perform a job.
-    Each chain is also equipped with a logger
+:   Helper class that provides a standard way to create an ABC using
+    inheritance.

     A chain for the following workflow:
     1. given by questions about a database and according